emanuelepaiano/emanuelepaiano.github.io/_posts/2017-10-15-Yet another Monitor.markdown

 SerialDuino require <a href="https://code.google.com/archive/p/java-simple-serial-connector/">jSSC</a>, for com support driver

 <h2 class="section-heading">Install</h2>
-Import this code into your Eclipse project.
+Import <a href="https://github.com/emanuelepaiano/serialduino/releases">a compiled release</a> into your Eclipse project.
 You need include jssc.jar and jssc-2.7.0-javadoc.jar for serial support.
+For Maven projects, you can add dependency into POM.XML file as described into <a href="https://github.com/emanuelepaiano/serialduino/README.md">README.md</a>.

 <h2 class="section-heading">License</h2>
 <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache 2.0</a>